(less than 250-500 books)

 Rink Printing -USA

-25 copy minimum, good turnaround times and quality, though they’ve recently increased their prices for short-run comics.
-(The ‘Shenanigans’ minicomic was printed through these guys).
+25 copy minimum, good turnaround times and quality, though their prices are on the higher end (particularly for short comics).
 They do both long and short runs.

 QuickComics – USA

 10 copy minimum; short and long run printing of both issues and trades.
 2 week turnaround time and very high quality stock.
 No fees for reorder changes!
 They do both long and short runs.

 CreateSpace – USA

 This is Amazon’s print-on-demand publishing arm, so a book printed here will automatically get an ISBN and be listed on Amazon.
 Quality can be variable and apparently their customization options are limited, although depending on what you’re after it can still work out just fine.
 I’ve seen books printed through them come out great.
 There is no minimum order.

 Previously known as Mira Booksmart.
 Little known data on them after rebranding, but they still feature ‘graphic novels’ as an option in their product listing.

 RA Comics Direct – USA